ga-wdi-lessons/mongoose-intro/readme.md

 ## You Do: Initial Set Up for Reminders (5 minutes / 0:20)

 During today's in-class exercises, you will be creating a two-model todo app using Mongoose and MongoDB.

 It will have two models: Authors and Reminders.
+* Each Author has a `name` (string)
+* Each Reminder has a `body` (string)

 Authors will have many Reminders, although we won't be implementing that using a SQL relationship.